 About Tangelo Trees

-Additional tangelo tree information tells us that technically, or rather botanically, tangelos are a hybrid of Citrus paradisi and Citrus reticulata and named thus by W.T.
+Additional tangelo tree information tells us that technically, or rather botanically, tangelos are a hybrid of Citrus paradisi and Citrus reticulata and named this by W.T.
 Swingle and H. J. Webber.
 Further information about tangelo trees indicates that the fruit is a cross between the Duncan grapefruit and the Dancy tangerine of the family Rutaceae.

-An evergreen with fragrant white flowers, the tangelo tree produces fruit looking much like an orange but with a bulbous stem end, smooth to slightly bumpy rind and an easily removable peel.
+An evergreen with fragrant white flowers, the tangelo tree produces fruit looking much like an orange but with a bulbous stem end, smooth to slightly bumpy rind, and an easily removable peel.
 The fruit is prized for its extremely juicy flesh, slightly acidic to sweet and aromatic.

 Propagating Tangelo Trees

-Because tangelos are self-sterile, they reproduce almost completely true to type through seed propagation.
+Since tangelos are self-sterile, they reproduce almost completely true to type through seed propagation.
 Although not commercially grown in California, tangelos require a climate similar to southern California and are indeed cultivated in southern Florida and Arizona.